 10.36 x 77 (.408 CheyTac®) Brass Cartridge Cases

-The goal we set for ourselves was to produce 10.36 x 77 (.408 CheyTac) and 9.5 x 77 (.375 CheyTac) casings with hardness values throughout the head and sidewalls as close as possible to standard hardness values Lapua uses for their .338 Lapua Mag.
-Our ballistician has repeatedly gotten as many as 15 reloads from our casings without sticking, neck splits or head separation.
+The goal we set for ourselves was to produce .408 CheyTacs (10.36 x 77) with hardness values throughout the head and sidewalls that would hold up after more firings than any of our competitors.
+Our ballistician has repeatedly gotten as many as 15 reloads from our CheyTac casings without sticking, neck splits or head separation.
 We believe these to be the most precise, consistent and robust CheyTac casings on the market.